Kevin-Naidoo/AdvancedTopics_Concurrency/networking.md

 	* 192.168.1.128 - 192.168.1.191
 	* 192.168.1.192 - 192.168.1.255

-How many hosts are available?
+How many hosts are available??

 Since we looking at the sixth bit...
 2<sup>6</sup> = 64 thus, 64 available hosts.